 Fair values are not necessarily representative of the amounts realizable in immediate settlement of the financial instruments.
+Fair values are also not necessary measurements for financial instruments carried at amortized cost.

 Financial risk management objectives and policies

 The Corporation's financial instruments include cash, mortgage loans and receivables, accounts payable and accruals, and redeemable shares.
 The risk associated with these financial instruments and the policies regarding their management are discussed below.
 Management monitors these risk exposures to ensure appropriate measures are implemented in a timely and effective manner.